OpenZeppelin/defender-sdk/packages/defender-sdk/README.md

-# Platform SDK
+# Defender SDK

-The OpenZeppelin Platform provides a security operations (SecOps) platform for Ethereum with built-in best practices.
-Development teams implement the Platform to ship faster and minimize security risks.
+The OpenZeppelin Defender provides a security operations (SecOps) platform for Ethereum with built-in best practices.
+Development teams implement Defender to ship faster and minimize security risks.